willboka/willboka.github.io/_posts/2024-05-06-2024-04-12-finding-rce-in-access-points.md

 I was searching for a product like a home router of an access point (AP) that has not been audited yet.
 My goals were to evaluate and improve my own tooling for vulnerability research on firmware and find and exploit bugs.

 My scope was the administration web server and I discarded devices that had not the entire web server coded in C. So no Lua plugins, ASP or PHP servers.
 I discarded devices that have no firmware provided or had their firmware ciphered.
-Why ? because it require to perform a memory dump on the device I don't have the tools to dump Nand or read small Nor memory chips.

 Finally I found this brand: [Kuwfi](https://kuwfi.com).
 Their products are available on Amazon and the firmware is available [here](https://kuwfi.com/downloads/firmware-1).